hassanhshah/hassanhshah.github.io/README.md

 <br />

 ## [BacktestAI](https://github.com/hassanhshah/backtestai)
-* Utilizes artificial intelligence to offer personalized portfolio building and optimization, streamlining the investment strategy process with advanced analytics and insights
+* Utilizes LLMs to offer personalized portfolio building and optimization, streamlining investment strategy ideation with test portfolios in seconds
-* Features a sophisticated trading simulator for backtesting investment strategies, enabling users to evaluate the potential performance of their portfolios under various market conditions
+* Features a realistic trading simulator for backtesting investment strategies, enabling users to assess the performance of their portfolios under various market conditions
-* Serves as an invaluable resource for both novice and experienced investors, offering educational insights and simulations to demystify complex investment concepts and strategies
+* Works for both beginners looking to develop their investment skills and experienced investors looking to quickly develop and experiment with different portfolios

 ![](/images/backtestai_logo.jpeg)